-It has taken several days to walk NoHA (North of Harlem), what ever that means.
-The relators in New York get a great joy out of naming areas of the city so that real estate prices can go up.
-NoHA is pretty much everything from 155th Street to 125th Street from river to river (that being broken into Hamilton Heights from 145th Street to 125th Street and then below 125th until 110th Street is Morningside Heights) and SoHA is everything from 125th Street to 110th Street.
+It has taken several days to walk NoHA (North of Harlem), whatever that means.
+The realtors in New York get a great joy out of naming areas of the city so that real estate prices can go up.
+NoHA is pretty much everything from 155th Street to 125th Street from river to river (that being broken into Hamilton Heights from 145th Street to 125th Street west of St. Nicolas Park and then below 125th until 110th Street is Morningside Heights) and SoHA is everything from 125th Street to 110th Street.

 Most of my days were spent on the on the west side of CUNY campus, which stretches from 141st Street to 130th Street.
 St. Nicholas Park sits next to the campus and stretches from 141st Street to 127th Street and pretty much cuts the West Side from the East Side of Harlem.
 Again like the rest of my walk, this area is in heavy transition because of the college and the investment both the college and the city have made in this area.

 My first day walking around was extremely humid and not exactly the best day to walk but I tried to stay in the shade as much as possible.
 The biggest issue with this area is that the side streets on the west side of St. Nicholas Park are very hilly, a reminder again that Manhattan was not flat to begin with when they were laying out the grid.
 Walking up and down those hills especially by Riverside Park can take a lot out of you.
 I was a pool of sweat as I finished walking up and down this part of the neighborhood.
-The nice part of being so close to campus are the numerous number of bodegas in the area.
+The nice part of being so close to campus are the numerous numbers of bodegas in the area.
 There is a cool drink and a quick snack always close by.

-Over a period of four days I covered a lot of territory in the neighborhood.
+Over a period of four days, I covered a lot of territory in the neighborhood.
 My walk took me from elegant brownstones to some pretty shady areas that I would avoid like the plague.
 There are just some parts of these neighborhoods that I am sure that the residents avoid.

 Most of the streets west of the CUNY campus are very beautiful especially close to the campus, the streets that line Riverside Park and many of the homes that surround Convent Avenue just north of campus.
 You will find some of the gorgeous townhouses and apartment buildings line the streets of Convert and Nicholas Place with their sandblasted fronts with potted plants and decorations for the upcoming Halloween season.
 This once exclusive area is becoming exclusive once again.